StateFarm-STEM/pyinthesky/lesson5/README.md

 <img src="https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson5/screenshots/ArduinoSdcard1.jpg" width="500" >
 <img src="https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson5/screenshots/ArduinoSDcard2.jpg" width="500" >

-- Remeber you do not have to use the same color of jumper wire as this, but insure that your connections are the same.
+- Remember you do not have to use the same color of jumper wire as this, but insure that your connections are the same.

 #### Working project
 - [sketch-arduino-sdcard-write](https://github.com/StateFarm-STEM/pyinthesky/blob/main/my-workspace/sketch-arduino-sdcard-write/sketch-arduino-sdcard-write.ino)